 Homework is set on a regular basis and is written in the students' diaries.
 Students should be sufficiently well organised to ensure all homework is completed on time and to a high standard.
 Typically, $1\frac{1}{2}$ - 2 hours of study per week is required in Physical and Natural Sciences.
-Learning goals and task checklists are also provided to students to help them become autonomous and in control of their own learning.
+Learning goals and task checklists are also provided to students to help them become autonomous and in control of their own learning, with a focus on metacognitive strategies to support learning.

 - Students undertake extended scientific activities which affords the opportunity for them to perform, understand and appreciate scientific skills, process and principles.
-Students are provided with challenging learning experiences to stimulate higher order thinking at a level appropriate for their understanding. - Regular Science Tutorials (usually weekly). - Natural Sciences excursion examining classification methods. - All students may participate in the ICAS Science Competition (optional).
+Students are provided with challenging learning experiences to stimulate higher order thinking at a level appropriate for their understanding. - Regular Science Tutorials (usually weekly). - Natural Sciences excursion examining classification methods and taxonomic processes. - Engagement with our Agricultural Co-Curricula Club - International Mindnessess through examination of global issues (Chernobyl disaster) - All students may participate in the ICAS Science Competition (optional).